 Peak Design Travel Tripod Review

-This Peak Design Travel Tripod Review by landscape and adventure photographer Matt Saville is based on a pre-production model of the product, which is currently being funded on Kickstarter.
+This Peak Design Travel Tripod Review by landscape and adventure photographer Matt Saville is based on a pre-production model of the product, which is now available to pre-order.

 Peak Design has been rethinking the camera accessory market for many years now.
 You’ve probably already seen their other highly innovative products on the market!